 I have noticed something recently.
 I guess I always knew it but with the push to game streaming, I have been thinking about it more.
 That is the countless video games that are no longer available for one reason or another.
-Games lost to time that will never be enjoyed again.
+Games lost to time that we will never enjoy again.

-It makes me sad that a big part of our history and culture can just vanish and few seem to care.
+It makes me sad that a big part of our history and culture is vanishing and few seem to care.
 There are already countless games that have died.
 We will never be able to play them again thanks to the many reasons listed below.

 One issue is games that are exclusive to hardware that is no longer made.
 I was cleaning my home office over the weekend and packing boxes getting ready to move.
 That is when I notice some old PlayStation games.
 My original PlayStation went missing years ago when I let someone borrow it.
 Now I have these games with no way to play them and no way to share the joy I had playing them with my son as he gets older.